John Sinclair Reid

 He was a wonderful father to Iain and Hamish; encouraging, inspirational, amusing and a constant source of information and practical advice.
 They are going to miss being able to pick up the phone and seek advice on anything from plumbing, through house purchasing, to developing a new lecture course.
 One of John's regrets in his final months was that he wouldn't be there to see the grandkids, Aileana (8), Elowen (5), Evelyn (4), Angus (2) and Torin (1), grow up.

 Thank you for your interest in John.
 I hope you'll feel inspired to make a donation.
-If you'd like to read a bit more about his life in his own words, he penned a short autobiography which is available here on the University of Aberdeen's website.
+If you'd like to read a bit more about his life in his own words, he penned a short autobiography which is available here.

 Aenea Reid, Findon, 1 March 2021